 Another example of little child to Poland by a Polish mother.
 As usual the press and the local prosecutor are up at arms after the Regional Court in Czestochowa issued an order for the return of Olivia to her dad in Spain.

-Another “drive by” article from Polish newspaper by Marek Mamoń, where the journalist sides with another Polish mother, the child kidnapper.
+Another “drive-by” article from the Polish newspaper by Marek Mamoń, where the journalist sides with another Polish mother, the child kidnapper.
 This time, little girl, Olivia, was illegally removed from Spain.
 Her mother took her to Poland on a Christmas Holiday, “visit the family” trip.
 I call it “wow-deja-vu-excuse” trip.

-It seems that Gazeta.pl and se.pl have been pretty much consistent in supporting parents who decided to kidnap their children to Poland.
-I wrote few posts on the subject.
-To this day, I have yet to find even one article that these newspapers (rags, would be more appropriate, but lately I was told, that I am way to bitter) would support a foreign parent in such cases.
+It seems that Gazeta.pl and se.pl have been pretty much consistent in supporting parents who kidnap their children to Poland.
+I wrote a few posts on the subject.
+To this day, I have yet to find even one article that these newspapers [rags, would be more appropriate, but lately I was told, that I am way too bitter] would support a foreign parent in such cases.

-It is simply amazing how script-like articles follow the same formula: one sided title, story excusing kidnapper’s action based on fabrications and slander; CYA part, i.e “quotes (usually, full of omissions, or straight down misleading citations (I’ve been there experienced it first-hand ) from the left behind parent, with the final, standard accusation of “subservient, heartless stand of the judge” towards the law.
+It is simply amazing how script-like articles follow the same formula: one sided title, story excusing kidnapper’s action based on fabrications and slander; CYA part, i.e “quotes (usually, full of omissions, or straight down misleading citations [I’ve been there experienced it first-hand] from the left behind parent, with the final, standard accusation of “subservient, heartless stand by the judge” towards the law.